You’ve been at Motorists for nearly 30 years. Tell us about the roles you’ve held there and how they’ve helped you be successful in your current job.

 Your foundation donates $1 million to charities annually.
 Can you share how the foundation board decides which nonprofits to fund?

 I typically meet with various nonprofit leaders and fundraisers and report on those meetings quarterly.
 We receive requests from around the county and we are happy to review those.
 We work to find ways to make things work when we can.

-5. The foundation has four deadlines for charitable requests to be submitted to you annually (February 1, May 1, August 1 and November 1).
+The Motorists Foundation has four deadlines for charitable requests to be submitted to you annually (the first of February, May, August and November).
 Do you suggest nonprofits apply earlier in the year or are your donations a consistent amount quarterly?

 I encourage our partners to apply in November for funding in the following year.
 This helps us plan our year.
 We don’t have unlimited resources and it can be hard for us to review everything in one meeting.
 However, we do like to bring all requests to our committee.

-6. You recently contributed to the new Social Justice park that opened last fall.
+You recently contributed to the new Social Justice Park that opened last fall.
 Tell me why that was a good fit for your giving priorities.

-The park is right across the street from us and is first Social Justice park in the country.
-The park has points of engagement with several of our board members who are community leaders and were involved in the creation of this park including Yvette McGee Brown and Archie Griffin.
+The park is right across the street from us, and is the first Social Justice Park in the country.
+The park has points of engagement with several of our board members who are community leaders and were involved in the creation of this park, including Yvette McGee Brown and Archie Griffin.
 Archie is our longest serving board member.

 We automated our volunteer management system recently and that’s been really helpful to identify opportunities.

 We are really proud that we are going to have meaningful integration between our associate resource groups and foundation committee.
-All of the leaders of the resource groups are excited to be serving on our foundation committee which reviews charitable giving request.
+All of the leaders of the resource groups are excited to be serving on our foundation committee, which reviews charitable giving requests.

-Our website is a good place to start https://www.motoristsinsurancegroup.com/who-we-are/giving-back/
+Our website is a good place to start.